The impact of spatial biology on biomarker research

 Molecular Histopathology and Histoserv have experience with this type of tissue sectioning.

-Number of sections: CPTR requests 3-5 tissues sections for each sample and recommends having H&E staining on adjacent slides.
-If you need help with slide scanning, CPTR coordinates with LGCP for automated scanning and images are uploaded into HALO image analysis platform for viewing and collaboration.
+Number of sections: SpITR requests 3-5 tissues sections for each sample and recommends having H&E staining on adjacent slides.
+If you need help with slide scanning, SpITR coordinates with LGCP for automated scanning and images are uploaded into HALO image analysis platform for viewing and collaboration.

 Detected targets by PhenoCycler: The maximum number of targets that can currently be detected is 40 – driven by the number of commercially available barcodes.
 The antibody panel comprises of commercial and custom conjugated antibodies.